History of Budapest: Prehistory and Roman era

 The first town, built by Celts in the first century BC, occupied about 30 hectares along the slopes of Gellért Hill.
 Archaeological finds suggest that it may have been a densely populated settlement with a separate district of craftsmen (potteries and bronze foundries).
 It may have been a trading centre as well, as coins coming from different regions would indicate.
 The town was occupied by the Romans at the beginning of the Christian era.
 Its inhabitants moved to the Danube plains to a city retaining the Celtic name (Aquincum) in the first century AD.
 In AD 106, the city became the capital of the Roman province of Pannonia Inferior.
 The headquarters of the governor and significant military force were stationed here, and its population numbered about 20,000.
 It was frequently involved in wars on the border of the Roman Empire (formed by the Danube River).

+Meanwhile, settlement in the area east of the Danube, which was not part of the Roman Empire, remained Germanic and Sarmatian in character.